top of page

 For nearly two decades, I've supported adults navigating anxiety, trauma, chronic illness, and long-standing relational patterns.
 My style is warm, steady, and intuitive.
 Rather than following rigid protocols, I listen closely to each person's nervous system and inner world, allowing our work to unfold at a pace that feels respectful and sustainable.

-Many of the people I work with are highly sensitive, thoughtful, and used to holding a lot on their own.
-Together, we create space to slow down, reconnect with the body, and gently explore the different “parts” of you that carry fear, pain, protection, or resilience.
+Many of the people I work with are highly sensitive, thoughtful, and used to carrying a great deal on their own.
+Together, we create space to slow down, reconnect with the body, and gently explore the different "parts" of you that carry fear, pain, protection, or resilience.
 As these parts are met with curiosity and compassion — within a safe, supportive relationship — lasting change becomes possible.

-I also bring lived experience to my work, including navigating chronic health challenges.
-This allows me to deeply understand the emotional and physical toll that stress and illness can take — and to offer a space where your experience is truly understood, not minimized.
+I also bring lived experience to this work — including navigating chronic health challenges and a long personal journey of mindful living.
+This allows me to deeply understand the emotional and physical toll that stress and illness can take, and to offer a space where your experience is truly understood, not minimized.

 Clients often tell me they feel deeply seen, grounded, and safe in our work together.
 That sense of safety, connection, and being accompanied is where healing begins.